- It seems as if every woman in the world hates the word “moist,” but why?

 - A team of scientists did science stuff and figured out why

 Fun Fact: If you say the word “moist” in front of a woman, any woman, she’ll cringe while also announcing her hatred of the word.

 It’s true.
-The word moist is like the Jennifer Love Hewitt of the English language — every woman despises it but none can clearly explain why.
+The word moist is like the Jennifer Love Hewitt of the English language in that every woman in the world despises it but none can clearly explain why.

 “Moist also didn’t seem so unpleasant when it followed words related to food, such as “cake.”
 In contrast, it provoked the most negative reactions when preceded by overtly sexual words (use your imagination).
-These results show that reminding people of certain meanings of “moist” can affect one’s disgust reaction to it.
+These results show that reminding people of certain meanings of “moist” can affect one’s disgust reaction to it.”

-Further analysis showed that “moist”-averse people also tend to dislike related words, such as “damp” and “wet,” showing further support for the idea that it’s the meaning, not the sound, of the word that’s setting people off.
-“Moist”-averse people also tended to have more general disgust reactions to bodily functions, suggesting that it’s the connotations with bodily functions and sex that sets people off.
+“Further analysis showed that “moist”-averse people also tend to dislike related words, such as “damp” and “wet,” showing further support for the idea that it’s the meaning, not the sound, of the word that’s setting people off.
+“Moist”-averse people also tended to have more general disgust reactions to bodily functions, suggesting that it’s the connotations with bodily functions and sex that sets people off.”

 Now that we’ve got the whole moist thing wrapped up, ask your girl why she hates the word panties.
 And then ask her how she feels about the term “moist panties.”
 Watch her almost vomit.